 Financial management fees include any retrocessions paid to external companies or entities belonging to the same group, including those tasked with financial management or distribution of the UCITS.
-Such retrocessions are generally calculated as a percentage of the management fee and administration fees external to the management company.
+Such retrocessions are generally calculated as a percentage of the management fee.